Unit rationale, description and aim

 The assessment strategy in this unit is designed to support pre-service teachers in developing reflective, ethical, and inclusive teaching practices aligned with the Australian Professional Standards for Teachers (Graduate Level) and ACECQA curriculum specifications.
 The unit includes two graded assessment tasks that build sequentially to bridge theory and practice and support professional growth and readiness for future placements.

-Task 1 invites students to reflect using critical self-awareness on their learning experiences and consider how these shape their emerging identity as ethical and professional teachers.
-Task 2 is grounded in school-based observation.
-Students complete a structured checklist and submit a reflective report that analyses classroom practices in relation to inclusion, engagement, and digital and emerging technologies (ICT) use.
+Task 1 invites pre-service teachers to reflect using critical self-awareness on their learning experiences and consider how these shape their emerging identity as ethical and professional teachers.
+Task 2 is grounded in observation within educational settings.
+Pre-service teachers complete structured observations and submit a reflective report that analyses teacher practices in relation to inclusion, engagement, and digital and emerging technologies (ICT) use.

 Both tasks are scaffolded through weekly content, peer discussion and formative feedback.
-The strategy ensures that students engage meaningfully with professional standards while developing foundational skills in observation, reflection, and ethical reasoning.
+The strategy ensures that pre-service teachers engage meaningfully with professional standards while developing foundational skills in observation, reflection, and ethical reasoning.

 Overview of assessments